AdobeDocs/express-add-ons-docs/src/pages/guides/develop/coi.md

 ## Addressing issues found in your add-on

-Applying fixes to your add-on is generally straightforward, but does depend on the issue you’re seeing.
+Applying fixes to your add-on is generally straightforward, but it depends on the issue you’re seeing.

 ### Fixing assets that fail to load